 There are many different recipes for diabetics, including blender banana oatmeal muffins recipes.
 You might be asking yourself, what is a blender recipe?

 Well, instead of mixing your batter with a stand or hand mixer, you can put all your ingredients in your blender.
 Mixing a recipe in your blender is easy for beginning bakers, and it’s even easier to clean up.
+I have a blender for juicing and it works very well.

 Why Make Diabetic Muffins?